Cray-HPE/docs-csm/install/bootstrap_livecd_remote_iso.md

       A new directory matching your `--system-name` argument will now exist in your working directory.

-      > After generating a configuration, particularly when upgrading from Shasta v1.3 a visual audit of the generated files for network data should be performed.
-Specifically, the <systemname>/networks/HMN_MTN.yaml and <systemname>/networks/NMN_MTN.yaml files should be viewed to ensure that cabinet names, subnets and VLANs have been preserved for an upgrade to Shasta v1.4.
-Failure of these parameters to match will likely mean a re-installation or reprogramming of CDU switches and CMM VLANs.
+      > After generating a configuration, a visual audit of the generated files for network data should be performed.

       Run the command "csi config init --help" to get more information about the parameters mentioned in the example command above and others which are available.

       Notes about parameters to "csi config init":
       * The application_node_config.yaml file is optional, but if you have one describing the mapping between prefixes in hmn_connections.csv that should be mapped to HSM subroles, you need to include a command line option to have it used.
 See [Create Application Node YAML](create_application_node_config_yaml.md).
       * The bootstrap-ncn-bmc-user and bootstrap-ncn-bmc-pass must match what is used for the BMC account and its password for the management NCNs.
       * Set site parameters (site-domain, site-ip, site-gw, site-nic, site-dns) for the information which connects the ncn-m001 (PIT) node to the site.
 The site-nic is the interface on this node connected to the site.
       * There are other interfaces possible, but the install-ncn-bond-members are typically:
          * p1p1,p10p1 for HPE nodes
          * p1p1,p1p2 for Gigabyte nodes
          * p801p1,p801p2 for Intel nodes
-      * If you're not using a cabinets-yaml file, set the three cabinet parameters (mountain-cabinets, hill-cabinets, and river-cabinets) to the number of each cabinet which are part of this system.
+      * If you are not using a cabinets-yaml file, set the three cabinet parameters (mountain-cabinets, hill-cabinets, and river-cabinets) to the number of each cabinet which are part of this system.
       * The starting cabinet number for each type of cabinet (for example, starting-mountain-cabinet) has a default that can be overridden.
 See the "csi config init --help"
-      * For systems that use non-sequential cabinet id numbers, use cabinets-yaml to include the cabinets.yaml file.
+      * For systems that use non-sequential cabinet ID numbers, use cabinets-yaml to include the cabinets.yaml file.
 This file can include information about the starting ID for each cabinet type and number of cabinets which have separate command line options, but is a way to explicitly specify the id of every cabinet in the system.
-If you're using a cabinets-yaml file, flags specified on the `csi` command-line related to cabinets will be ignored.
+If you are using a cabinets-yaml file, flags specified on the `csi` command-line related to cabinets will be ignored.
 See [Create Cabinets YAML](create_cabinets_yaml.md).
       * An override to default cabinet IPv4 subnets can be made with the hmn-mtn-cidr and nmn-mtn-cidr parameters.
       * Several parameters (can-gateway, can-cidr, can-static-pool, can-dynamic-pool) describe the CAN (Customer Access network).
 The can-gateway is the common gateway IP used for both spine switches and commonly referred to as the Virtual IP for the CAN.
 The can-cidr is the IP subnet for the CAN assigned to this system.
 The can-static-pool and can-dynamic-pool are the MetalLB address static and dynamic pools for the CAN.
 The can-external-dns is the static IP assigned to the DNS instance running in the cluster to which requests the cluster subdomain will be forwarded.
 The can-external-dns IP must be within the can-static-pool range.
       * Set ntp-pool to a reachable NTP server

       These warnings from "csi config init" for issues in hmn_connections.json can be ignored.